Active-Learning-as-a-Service: An Automatic and Efficient MLOps System for Data-Centric AI: System Evaluation

 \subsubsection{AL strategy impact}

-Our ALaaS already provides many out-of-the-box AL strategies in ModelZoo for users.
-This experiment evaluate these strategies re-implemented by ALaaS from accuracy and efficiency views to provide more insights.
+Our ALaaS already provides many out-of-the-box AL strategies in AL Strategy Zoo for users.
+This experiment evaluates these strategies re-implemented by ALaaS from accuracy and efficiency views to provide more insights.
 All settings are the same as in the previous experiment.

-\textbf{Results \& Insights.} The accuracy of different methods is shown in Figure \ref{fig:ablation-al-strategy-acc}.
-Core-set \cite{sener2018active} achieves the highest accuracy with no surprise as it is designed for CNNs in computer vision (CV) tasks.
-Meanwhile, K-Center Greedy (KCG) \cite{alcluster2004nguyen} and Least Confidence (LC) \cite{sequential1994david} are the second and the third accuracy though proposed very early.
-This tells us that even in the deep learning (DL) era, traditional methods still play a vital role and can cooperate with DL very well.
+\textbf{Results \& Insights.} The evaluation model accuracy of different methods is shown in Figure\ref{fig:ablation-al-strategy-acc}.
+Core-Set \cite{sener2018active} achieves the highest accuracy with no surprise as it is designed for CNNs in Computer Vision (CV) tasks.
+Meanwhile, Diverse Mini-Batch (DBAL) \cite{diverse2019fedor} and Margin Confidence sampling (MC) \cite{sequential1994david} have the second and the third highest accuracy respectively, though they have proposed for a long time.
+This indicates that even in the deep learning (DL) era, conventional methods (\textit{e.g.}, calculating margins) still play a vital role and can cooperate with DL well.

-The throughput is shown in Figure \ref{fig:ablation-al-strategy-throughput}.
-LC has the highest throughput while Coreset achieves the lowest throughput.
-Combining the accuracy \ref{fig:ablation-al-strategy-acc}and the throughput \ref{fig:ablation-al-strategy-throughput}results, we can draw the conclusion that the accuracy improvement of Coreset comes from the heavy design while LC balances the trade-off between accuracy and efficiency well.
+The throughput comparison is shown in Figure\ref{fig:ablation-al-strategy-throughput}.
+The least confidence sampling (LC) has the highest throughput while Core-Set selection achieves the lowest throughput.
+Given the accuracy \ref{fig:ablation-al-strategy-acc}and the throughput \ref{fig:ablation-al-strategy-throughput} results, we can conclude that the accuracy improvement of Core-Set comes from its heavy design while conventional sampling methods like MC balances the trade-off between the accuracy and the efficiency well.

-In summary, ALaaS provides many methods with clear accuracy and efficiency reports so users can choose them based on their own scenarios accordingly.
+In summary, ALaaS provides many strategies with the right accuracy and can run them efficiently.